shorebirdtech/website/src/pages/blogs/how-shorebird-works.md

 when updating applications.
 Dart did not have a production-ready interpreter, but was designed in such a way that adding one was possible, so we did.

-Just-in-time systems have several nice properties.
+Just-in-time (JIT) systems have several nice properties.
 One is flexibility – a JIT’d language like JavaScript can run source code it’s never seen before in production.
-Another is that a JIT can be very good at "peak performance", since a JIT runtime includes a compiler (something to turn source code into machine code) during production, which means a sophisticated JIT can run some code, measure that it’s being run very often and then go back and compile the same code in a more optimized way (with different tradeoffs) to make it run faster (a type of "profile guided optimization").
-In an "ahead of time" (AOT) compiled language (like Swift) the source code is only used on the developer’s machine to produce the "machine code" which will end up running on the user’s device.
-AOT solutions have the nice advantage of not including a compiler in production (smaller binary size) as well as having faster startup because there is no work to do when starting the app.
+Another is that a JIT can be very good at "peak performance", since a JIT runtime includes a compiler during production, which means a sophisticated JIT can run some code, measure that it’s being run very often and then go back and compile the same code in a more optimized way (with different tradeoffs) to make it run faster (a type of "profile guided optimization").
+In an ahead-of-time (AOT) compiled language (like Swift), the source code is only used on the developer’s machine to produce the "machine code" which will end up running on the user’s device.
+AOT solutions have the nice advantage of not including a compiler in production (yields a smaller binary size) as well as having faster startup because there is no work to do when starting the app.
 At the tradeoff of some amount of peak performance as well as flexibility.

 Dart is an atypical language in that it has both JIT and AOT compiler workflows.
 Dart was designed originally as a JIT’d language, but is now most commonly used